-Parkstone Bay is the only marina on the South coast to operate this facility of dry berthing, offering customers the flexibility and convenience to access and use their boats at any time, whilst keeping them safely out of the water.
+Parkstone Bay is the only South Coast Marina to operate this facility of dry berthing, offering customers the flexibility and convenience to access and use their boats at any time, whilst keeping them safely out of the water.
 Our staff are trained to launch boats safely but quickly, so you should not need to wait more than a few minutes to be on the water.

 Our Berthing contracts include: